Choose the right career

 While these professions strongly correlate millionaire status to a higher education, that didn’t necessarily mean having to attend a swank school.
 In fact, only 8% of those in the study attended “prestigious private schools,” with 62% attending state schools.

-And one crucial detail to note: Millionaire status doesn’t equal sky-high salary.
+And one crucial detail to note: Millionaire status doesn’t equal a sky-high salary.

 “Only 31% averaged $100,000 a year over the course of their career,” the study found, “and one-third never made six figures in any single working year of their career.”